 The quiet days of your niece or nephew playing happily on a single blanket are officially coming to an end.
 One day they are rocking on all fours, and the next, they are halfway across the living room.
 The mobile baby stage has begun, and it is equal parts thrilling and terrifying.

-As your little niece or nephew becomes a baby on the move, your role as an aunt enters an exciting new phase.
-How can you support their new independence while also helping to keep them safe?
-By understanding their new skills and creating an encouraging environment, you can be the perfect partner for their first big adventures.
+As your little niece or nephew becomes a baby on the move, you need the smart aunt’s secrets to handle this exciting new phase.
+The secret isn’t just about chasing them; it is about becoming their “safe base.”
+By understanding their new skills (occurring between 6 and 9 months) and creating an encouraging environment, you can be the perfect partner for their first big adventures.

-Direct Answer: This is a huge stage for mobility, so you should expect a lot of variety.
-You might see the classic hands and knees crawl, but many babies develop their own unique methods, like scooting on their bottom, doing an army crawl on their belly, or pulling themselves up to a stand using furniture.
+This is a huge stage for mobility, so you should expect a lot of variety.
+You might see the classic hands-and-knees crawl, but many babies develop their own unique methods, like scooting on their bottom, doing an army crawl on their belly, or pulling themselves up to a stand using furniture.

-Evidence: There is no single “right” way for a baby to become mobile.
+There is no single “right” way for a baby to become mobile.
 The most important thing is that they are learning to use their body to explore the world with purpose.
-In my book, Auntie of the Year, I highlight the different ways babies start to explore:
+In my book, Auntie of the Year, I highlight how babies start to explore during this window:

 “Movement picks up with crawling, scooting, or pulling to stand.”

-Seeing your niece or nephew start to move is a sign of their growing strength, coordination, and curiosity.
+Seeing your niece or nephew start to move is a sign of their growing strength and curiosity.
 Whether they are a classic crawler or a speedy scooter, it is a huge milestone worth celebrating.
+This builds on the skills we discussed in Rolling and Grabbing: An Aunt’s Guide to Playtime.

-Direct Answer: The best way to encourage a baby to get moving is to make it motivating and fun.
-Your joyful presence and some well placed toys can be the perfect incentive for them to start their journey across the floor.
+The best way to encourage a baby to get moving is to make it motivating and fun.
+Your joyful presence and some well-placed toys can be the perfect incentive for them to start their journey across the floor.

 - Become the Destination: Get down on the floor a short distance away from them and encourage them to come to you with a happy voice and open arms.
 Your smiling face is the best motivation in the world.

-- Create a “Yes” Space: One of the best forms of encouragement is to create a safe, baby proofed area where they are free to explore without constantly hearing the word “no.” This freedom builds their confidence.
+- Create a “Yes” Space: As experts at Zero to Three recommend, creating a safe, baby-proofed area where they are free to explore without constantly hearing the word “no” builds their confidence and independence.

-Evidence: As the baby gets more confident and ventures further away from you, you will notice them frequently looking back to check if you are still there.
+As the baby gets more confident and ventures further away from you, you will notice them frequently looking back to check if you are still there.
 This is a behavior called “social referencing.”
 When they see your calm, encouraging smile, it gives them the confidence to keep exploring.
+You are now their vigilant protector, keeping them safe from sharp corners while cheering on their brave new moves.

 Frequently Asked Questions